 4.1 The Remuneration Committee is required to review and make recommendations to the Board, including:

 - Annually review and recommend changes, if any, of the Remuneration Policy to the Board of Directors to be proposed for adoption by the Annual General Meeting.
 If required, the Remuneration Committee shall also review other parts of the Company’s remuneration structures;

 - Ensure that the Remuneration Policy is submitted for approval by the Annual General Meeting at least every four years and that the policy is available at the Company’s website;

 4.1.2 Remuneration of the Board of Directors

 - Annually evaluate the Board of Directors remuneration, including structure and levels, against relevant benchmarks and in due time to present a proposal for remuneration of the Board and its committees in respect of the next financial year;

 - Review the annual reporting on remuneration of Board members that is required by applicable law or deemed appropriate to be included in the Company’s financial reporting;

 4.1.3 Remuneration and employment terms of Executive Management

-- Propose compensation and key terms of employment for new members of the Executive Management to the Board of Directors.
-The employment contract for all members of the Executive Management must be approved by the Board of Directors and signed by the Chairman of the Board of Directors;
+- Propose compensation and key terms of employment for new members of the Executive Management (as registered with the Danish Business Authority) to the Board of Directors.
+The employment contract for all members of the Executive Management must be approved by the Board of Directors and signed by the Chair of the Board of Directors;

 - Annually evaluate the compensation level for the Executive Management, including structure and levels, against relevant benchmarks and in due time present a proposal for adjustments in base salary (incl. pension contributions) and level of fringe benefits for Executive Management in respect of the next financial year;